katiehermalik/GA-Loops-Conditionals/README.md

 1. Time to do laundry - loop through Kristyn's closet and log the sentence "WHIRR: Now washing (item)" for each item in the array.

 ### Inventory
 2. Thom wants to do inventory on his closet.
-Using **bracket notation**, log the arrays containing all of Thom's shirts, pants, and accessories.
+Using **bracket notation**, log the **arrays** (not the elements in the arrays) containing all of Thom's shirts, pants, and accessories.

 <hr>
 &#x1F534; The commit message should read: <br>